Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * A Footer located at the bottom of the website which allows the user to access social media links.
 * A fully responsive design that will work on different devices including desktop, tablets, and mobile devices, allowing users to access the site anytime and anywhere.
 * An Error 404 Page to allow users to redirect back to Home page in case of any errors.
+* A Contact oage to allow users to leave any feedback or queries.
 * Full CRUD functionality for Admin to allow to create, read, update and delete posts.